-Many concerned conservationists point out that past efforts have tended to focus on short-term emergency actions rather than long-term solutions.
-Examples of this approach include cleanup of wastes and pollution after they are produced (FIGURE 1.3) and trying to save species only when they are nearly extinct.
+Many environmentalists point out that past efforts have tended to focus on short-term emergency actions rather than long-term solutions.
+Examples of this approach include cleanup of wastes and pollution after they are produced (FIGURE 1-2) and trying to save species only when they are nearly extinct.
 Besides being less effective, such piecemeal, late-acting remedial solutions are almost always the most expensive way to solve environmental problems.

-FIGURE 1.3 Cleaning up toxic waste is an expensive afterthe-fact approach.
+FIGURE 1-2 Cleaning up toxic waste is an expensive after-the-fact approach.
 It is much cheaper to design methods that produce less waste.
-Courtey of Enivronmental Protection Agency.
+Courtesy of U.S. Army Corps of Engineers.

 In the last decade, the rising costs and inefficiencies of cleaning up pollution after it is produced have led to a search for better approaches to solving environmental problems.
 Generally, holistic approaches have been able to solve problems more cheaply and efficiently.
 By examining society and the environment as an interconnected system, we often can solve many problems at once.
 The input of materials and energy through society is commonly called throughput.
 Environmental resources (or inputs) are referred to as sources of throughput.
 Environmental reservoirs that receive throughput are called sinks and are the ultimate repository of societal output, which could become input and throughput again, as in recycled materials.
-As illustrated in FIGURE 1.4, environmental problems arise from (1) resource depletion and (2) pollution.
+As illustrated in FIGURE 1-3, environmental problems arise from (1) resource depletion and (2) pollution.
 Past efforts at pollution control were largely "end-of-pipe" solutions, cleaning up waste after it was produced.
 Reducing the flow of material through society can also control pollution.
 Such input reduction, which conserves resources and reduces pollution at the same time, is now widely accepted by environmental economists and others as a better solution to most environmental problems.
 Input reduction illustrates the kind of fundamental change needed to build a society that can be maintained for many years without degrading the environment.
 The works of chemist Michael Braungart and architect and designer William McDonough illustrate this last point.
-Together, they have put to use nature's practice that nothing goes to waste and that, in the end, waste equals food.
-Through their Cradle to Cradle certification process, factories and other businesses worldwide are proving that industrial design that promotes sustainability through reduced negative impact on the environment can occur through creative problem-solving and ingenuity, and that these solutions
+Together they have put to use nature's practice that nothing goes to waste and in the end waste equals food.
+Through their "cradle to cradle" certification process, factories and other businesses worldwide are proving that industrial design that promotes sustainability through reduced negative impact on the environment can occur through

-FIGURE 1.4 People use resources from the natural environment and deposit wastes back into it.
-Materials and energy that people draw from are known as sources; environmental reservoirs that receive the products of human society are known as sinks.
+FIGURE 1-3 People use resources from the natural environment and deposit wastes back into the natural environment.
+Materials and energy that people draw from are known as "sources," and environmental reservoirs that receive the products of human society are known as "sinks."
 Environmental problems can arise from resource depletion and pollution of sinks.
 Controlling consumption and reducing the flow of material through society can alleviate many environmental problems.
+Inserts © Photodisc.

-are profitable for the companies and societies that commit to them.
+creative problem-solving and ingenuity, and these solutions are profitable for the company and society that commit to them.

-Figure 1.4 also identifies the two basic causes of most current environmental problems: human population pressures and consumption of material goods.
+Figure 1-3 also identifies the two basic causes of most current environmental problems: human population pressures and consumption of material goods.
 Increases in population and consumption have led to increased resource depletion and pollution.
 Both need to be addressed if long-term solutions are to be achieved.

-1.2 The Environment as a System: An Overview
+1.1 The Environment as a System: An Overview